szoftveres/RF_Microwave/radar/README.md

 #### Antennas

 There are some special requirements towards the antennas.
 On one hand, since the image is 1-dimensional, the radar can only look ahead at a narrow beam, which calls for a beamforming antenna.
 On the other hand, good isolation between the transmitting- and receiving antennas is critical, the relatively high output power from the transmitting antenna must not drive the LNA, mixer and front-end into saturation.
+A two-element Yagi array with 1/2 λ element spacing has field strength nulls at perpendicular (90°) angles, as well as a 60° beam pattern ahead of the antenna.

 The antennas used here are two-element [DIY PCB Yagi](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) arrays, spaced 1/2 λ apart and fed through a Wilkinson splitter.
 Since the two elements interact with each other, their combined reduced feedpoint impedance is re-matched with L-match at each dipole elements.